drocheam/optrace/docs/source/quickstart.rst

 Below you can find its code with detailed comments.

-Before running make sure to follow the installation instructions in <>.
+Before running make sure to follow the installation instructions in :numref:`installation`.

 Further details on working with the raytracer and the frontend can be found in <> and <>